 - (1) LCG must specify the period within which required improvements must be completed.
-The time period shall be incorporated in the bond, letter of credit accompanied by a draft drawn on a bank, certified check or other legal assurances, and shall not exceed 2 years from date the final plat is certified for recording. - (2) LCG may, upon proof of difficulty, recommend extensions of the completion date set forth in the bond, letter of credit accompanied by a draft drawn on a bank, certified check or other legal assurances for a maximum period of 1 year. - (3) From time to time as the required improvements in a subdivision are completed, the subdivider shall apply in writing to the respective department for a partial or full release of the collateral. - a.
-Upon receipt of the written application, PW and/or LUS shall inspect the improvements which have been completed. - b.
+The time period shall be incorporated in the bond, letter of credit accompanied by a draft drawn on a bank, certified check or other legal assurances, and shall not exceed 2 years from date the final plat is certified for recording. - (2) LCG may, upon proof of difficulty, recommend extensions of the completion date set forth in the bond, letter of credit accompanied by a draft drawn on a bank, certified check or other legal assurances for a maximum period of 1 year.

+- (3) From time to time as the required improvements in a subdivision are completed, the subdivider shall apply in writing to the respective department for a partial or full release of the collateral. - Upon receipt of the written application, PW and/or LUS shall inspect the improvements which have been completed. - b.
 If it is determined from the inspection that the improvements comply with the final plat and the requirements of these regulations, a portion of the collateral shall be released.
-However, LCG shall retain collateral sufficient to cover the cost of the uncompleted improvements. - (4) PW and LUS may monitor and inspect progress toward the completion of improvements at any time during the construction period.
-If LCG deems that satisfactory progress has not been made, it may draw upon collateral to collect payments.
+However, LCG shall retain collateral sufficient to cover the cost of the uncompleted improvements. plus twenty-five percent (25%) thereof. - (4) PW and LUS may monitor and inspect progress toward the completion of improvements at any time during the construction period.
+If LCG deems that satisfactory progress has not been made, such shall constitute the applicant's failure to faithfully, timely, and properly perform its obligations under the Subdivision Improvement Agreement, and LCG it may draw upon the collateral to collect payments.
 This may be done after advance notification to the subdivider.